mohammedrayan123/rideRovers/README.md

 Set up the database using python manage.py migrate.
 Run the development server using python manage.py runserver.

-### Contributing
-Fork the project.
-Create a new branch: git checkout -b feature/your-feature.
-Commit your changes: git commit -m 'Add some feature'.
-Push to the branch: git push origin feature/your-feature.
-Submit a pull request.
-##License

 ## Key Features
 This project is licensed under the Christ(Deemed to be university) University License.